BlinkDL/RWKV-LM/README.md

 x = torch.cat([self.time_shift(x[:, :, :C//2]), x[:, :, C//2:]], dim = -1)
 ```

-I found dividing channels by 2 and shift-1 works the best for Chinese LM.
-You may want to use more shift for English char-level LM.
-I checked the weights and found you may want to use less mixing in higher layers.
+Dividing channels by 2 and shift-1 works great for char-level English and char-level Chinese LM.

+However for BPE-level English LM, it's only effective if your embedding is large enough (at least 1024 - so the usual small L12-D768 model is not enough).

 My theory on the effectiveness of token-shift: